1. Help Center

 Report Template

-Jirav allows you to create reporting packages containing standard financial reports like the Balance Sheet, Income Statement, and Cash Flow Statement.
+Jirav allows you to create reporting packages, referred to as Report Templates, containing standard financial reports like the Balance Sheet, Income Statement, and Cash Flow Statement.
 Users can also create supporting schedules and operating reports.
-Reports can be based on a variety of sources including actual and planned amounts.
-It is possible to include dashboards in a report template.
+Reports can be based on a variety of sources, including actual and planned amounts.
+It is also possible to include dashboards in a report template.

 Return on Investment (ROI)

-Return on Investments (ROI)- Performance measurement on the efficiency of an investment
+Return on Investment is a performance measurement on the efficiency of an investment.

 Rolling Forecast

-You define the values in the Setup area of Jirav that are used in plans, reports, and dashboards.
-Common values defined in the Setup area include: Actuals, Company, Chart of Accounts, Departments, Users, Custom Tables, Global Drivers, and Assumptions.
+You define the values in the Settings area of Jirav that are used in plans, reports, and dashboards.
+Common values defined in the Setup area include: Integrations, Company, Users, Chart of Accounts, Departments, Custom Tables, Global Drivers, Assumptions, etc.

 Standard Drivers

-Standard drivers include Annual Target, Fixed Spread, Growth on Historicals, Amount per Headcount, Percent of Another Account, and Custom Driver
+Standard drivers include Annual Target, Fixed Spread, Growth on Historicals, Periodic Growth, Amount per Headcount, % of Another Account, and Custom Driver.

 Start Date

 When used in a driver, the start date represents the earliest date when the driver should be applied to the output.
-It is the minimum plan date, specific date, cutover date, or maximum plan date.
+It is either the specific date, cutover date, minimum plan date, or maximum plan date.

 Statement of Cash Flows